kittynXR/mewbot/README.md

 It does not continue with the sign-in process unless you have 2FA active on your account.

-I am not removing this.
 It's 2024, turn it on.
-I'm not enabling bad behavior.
+I'm not enabling bad hygeine.